Eamon Broy: Post-independence

 Broy's elevation to the post of Commissioner came when Fianna Fáil replaced Cumann na nGaedheal as the government.
-Other more senior officers were passed over as being too sympathetic to the outgoing party.
+Other, more senior officers were passed over as being too sympathetic to the outgoing party.

-In 1934 Broy oversaw the creation of "The Auxiliary Special Branch" of the Garda, formed mainly of hastily-trained anti-Treaty IRA veterans, who would have been opponents of Broy in the civil war.
+In 1934, Broy oversaw the creation of "The Auxiliary Special Branch" of the Garda, formed mainly of hastily trained anti-Treaty IRA veterans, who would have been opponents of Broy in the civil war.
 It was nicknamed the "Broy Harriers" by Broy's opponents, a pun on the Bray Harriers athletics club or more likely on the Bray Harriers hunt club.
 It was used first against the quasi-fascist Blueshirts, and later against the diehard holdouts of the IRA, now set against former comrades.
 The "Broy Harriers" nickname persisted into the 1940s, even though Broy himself was no longer in command, and for the bodies targeted by the unit was a highly-abusive term, still applied by radical Irish republicans to the Garda Special Branch (now renamed the Special Detective Unit).
 The Broy Harriers engaged in several controversial fatal shootings.
 They shot dead a protesting farmer called Lynch in Cork, and when the matter was discussed in the Senate in 1934, the members who supported Éamon de Valera's government walked out.
 They were detested by sections of the farming community.
 In the light of this latter history, their name is often used in reference to individuals or groups who attempt to disrupt contemporary Dissident Republicans, such as the remnants of the Provisional IRA.

 Volunteer role

 Broy was President of the Olympic Council of Ireland from 1935 to 1950.
+He was also a member of the Standing Committee of the Irish Amateur Handball Association.